timLP79/cbt12/README.md

 # CBT 12-Step Assessment Application

-A web-based cognitive behavioral therapy (CBT) assessment tool integrated with the 12-step recovery program, designed for use in correctional facilities.
+A web-based cognitive behavioral therapy (CBT) assessment tool integrated with the 12-step recovery program, designed for use in treatment facilities and correctional programs.

 ## Project Overview